xcodemind/naturalcc/run/summarization/neural_transformer/README.md

-# Seq2Seq for code summarization task
+# NeuralTransformer for code summarization task
-This

 running with float32
 ```shell script